-1.5 The Parish Council, as a qualifying body, therefore applied for the whole parish to be designated a neighbourhood planning area.
-Wilmcote was approved as a neighbourhood planning area by Stratford-on-Avon District Council on 3rd of November 2016.
+1.5 The Parish Council, therefore, applied to be designated a neighbourhood planning body for the whole parish.
+Wilmcote was approved as a neighbourhood planning area by Stratford-on-Avon District Council on 10th of February 2014.
 This designation has allowed the local community to come together, through the preparation of this Neighbourhood Development Plan, to set out how the future development of the area should be shaped up to 2031.

 1.6 The Neighbourhood Development Plan will cover the area of the whole parish (Figure 1).
-This includes the village of Wilmcote with its Conservation Area (Figure 2), the hamlet of Pathlow and the surrounding countryside.

-Figure 1: Wilmcote and Pathlow Neighbourhood Plan Area
+Figure 1: Wilmcote Neighbourhood Plan Area